chromice/ae/README.md

     ) ENGINE=InnoDB DEFAULT CHARSET=utf8");
 ```

 We also need a class to represent this table.
-The class name is totally arbitrary, so we will name it `Novel`:
+The class name is totally arbitrary, so we will call it `Novel`:

 ```php
 class Novel extends \ae\db\ActiveRecord